AvolitesLtd/TitanManual/prismdocs/prism/stage/regions.md

 ### Canvas Area

-The Source/Output dropdowns in the center of the app allows for switching
+The Source/Output dropdowns in the center of the application allow to preview both the selected input surface and the corresponding output composition.

 ### Region Controls

 Selecting a **Region** to show its controls to the right.
 Here is where a *Source* can be selected to sample from, and an *Output* can be selected to display the **Region** onto.

-Each **Region** has its own *x, y , width and height*.